GongSeason/food-not-food-new/README.md

 # food-not-food-new
+----Study ML from scratch
-Machine learning powered app to decide whether a photo is food or not
+Machine learning powered app to decide whether a photo is food or not (code step by step with youtuber mrdbourke！very appreciate your effort.
+Thank you very much!)